freneticmonkey/migrate/doc/CLI.md

 > ### pull-diff (Optional value) Table Name
   Read the state of the MySQL Target DB and serialise to YAML.
 Intended to be used by MySQL power users to store manual schema changes.

+> ### generate (Optional value) Table Name
+  Serialise the YAML tables using a Go template.
+Configured in the Options section of configuration
 ## setup
 The setup subcommand is used for configuring the migration environment.
 The flags to this command determine which environment is being configured.